maiska/qubes-doc.rtd/user/troubleshooting/debian-and-whonix-update-troubleshooting.rst

 Even though, ``apt-get`` will automatically ignore repositories with expired keys or signatures, you will not receive upgrades from that repository.
 Unless the issue is already known/documented, it should be reported so it can be further investigated.

 There are two possible reasons why this could happen, either there is an issue with the repository that the maintainers have to fix, or you are victim of a `Man-in-the-middle_attacks <https://www.whonix.org/wiki/Warning#Man-in-the-middle_attacks>`__.
-The latter would not be a big issue and might go away after a while automatically or try to `change your Tor circuit <https://www.whonix.org/wiki/Arm#Arm>`__
+The latter would not be a big issue and might go away after a while automatically or try to `change your Tor circuit <https://www.whonix.org/wiki/Arm#Arm>`__.

-In past various apt repositories were signed with expired key.
-If you want to see how the documentation looked at that point, please click on expand on the right.
+In past various apt repositories were signed with expired key: `The Tor Project’s apt repository key was expired <https://trac.torproject.org/projects/tor/ticket/12994>`__.

-`The Tor Project’s apt repository key was expired <https://trac.torproject.org/projects/tor/ticket/12994>`__.
-You saw the following warning.
+You saw the following warning:

 .. code:: bash